S&P 500 Valuation Dashboard - Update

 Sector valuation table on 6/3/2017

-The next table reports the 4 valuation factors.
-There are 3 columns for each factor: the current median value, the historical average ("Avg") between January 1999 and October 2015 taken as an arbitrary reference of fair valuation, and the difference in percentage ("%Hist").
+The next table reports the four valuation factors.
+There are three columns for each factor: the current median value, the historical average ("Avg") between January 1999 and October 2015 taken as an arbitrary reference of fair valuation, and the difference in percentage ("%Hist").
 The first column "V-score" shows the value score as defined above.

 |